slaterc3/free-genai-bootcamp-2025/opea-comps/Readme.md

 ## API Integration

-The Ollama server exposes an HTTP API endpoint at port 8008.
-Example Python integration:
+The Ollama server exposes endpoint at port 8008